Traffic Tickets and Points

-If you get a traffic ticket, you'll need to decide whether to pay the fine and accept the penalty placed on your driving record or to contest the ticket and plead not guilty.
-Choosing the first of these options is simpler, although your car insurance rates may go up at renewal time.
+If you get a traffic ticket, you'll need to decide whether to pay the fine and face the penalty on your driving history.
+In certain circumstances, you may instead decide to contest the ticket and plead not guilty.
+Choosing the first option is often simpler, although your insurance premium may rise.

 Lost Your Ticket

 If you have lost your ticket, you can easily print it online.
 You simply need to provide the DMV with your license ID number here.
 You can also contact the court for the county where you received the citation as they will be able to provide you with the necessary information.

 Points for Your Tickets

 The Point System in New York helps identify high-risk drivers.
 A driver with 11 points within an 18-month period will have their license suspended.

 For details on points assigned to specific violations, visit https://dmv.ny.gov/tickets/about-nys-driver-point-system.

 If you receive 6 or more points during an 18-month period, you must pay a Driver Responsibility Assessment Fee.
 It is typically higher if the points are assigned due to an alcohol or drug conviction.
 Licensed New York residents may request a reduction up to 7 points once every 5 years.
 To qualify, you must successfully complete a certified driver improvement course and present the original certificate to the DDS by mail or in person.